Spectral Conditions for the Ingleton Inequality: Ingleton bounds for almost-uniform tuples

 The argument presented in the previous section extends, with only minimal modifications, to a more general setting.
-First, the assumption that the distribution is \emph{uniform} can be relaxed to $\delta$-\emph{uniformity}.
-Second, it is not necessary to use the second eigenvalue of the bipartite graph $G=(\Xsf\sqcup\Ysf,\Esf)$ supporting $\Xbf$.
-In fact, we may take the second eigenvalue of a bigger graph, which contains $G$.
-To make this observation precise, we introduce the following definition. \begin{definition} Let $G'=(\Xsf'\sqcup\Ysf',\Esf')$ be a biregular bipartite graph.
-We say that a pair of random variables $\Xbf=(X,Y)$ with joint distribution $p$ is \emph{subsupported} on $G'$ if the alphabets of $X$ and $Y$ are subsets of $\Xsf'$ and $\Ysf'$, respectively, and $p(x,y)>0$ implies $(x,y)\in\Esf'$.
-Observe that the marginal distributions of $X$ and $Y$ need not be fully supported on $\Xsf'$ and $\Ysf'$, respectively. \end{definition} Let $\Xbf=(X,Y)$ be a pair of random variables subsupported on a biregular bipartite graph $G'=(\Xsf'\sqcup\Ysf',\Esf')$, and let $\Lambda_{G'}$ denote the second eigenvalue of $G'$.
-In what follows, we show that the proofs of Lemma~\ref{p:unif} and Proposition~\ref{p:ing-unif} remain valid, with only minor adaptations, if $\Lambda_{\Xbf}$ is replaced by $\Lambda_{G'}$.
+First, the uniformity assumption can be relaxed to $\delta$-\emph{uniformity}.
+Second, instead of the second largest eigenvalue of the graph $\Gsf$ supporting $\Gbf$, we may take the second eigenvalue of a bigger graph, which contains $\Gsf$.
+To make this observation precise, we introduce the following definition. \begin{definition} Let $\Gsf=(\Xsf\sqcup\Ysf,\Esf)$ be a biregular bipartite graph.
+We say that a pair of random variables $\Gbf'=(X',Y')$ with joint distribution $p$ is \emph{subsupported} on $\Gsf$, written

+if the supports of $X'$ and $Y'$ are subsets of $\; \Xsf$ and $\,\Ysf$, respectively, and $p(x',y')>0$ implies $(x',y')\in\Esf$.
+The marginal distributions of $X'$ and $Y'$ need not be fully supported on $\Xsf$ and $\Ysf$, respectively, and the support of the joint $X'Y'$ need not be equal to $\Esf$. \end{definition} Let $\Gbf'=(X',Y')$ be a $\delta$-uniform pair of random variables subsupported on a biregular bipartite graph $\Gsf=(\Xsf\sqcup\Ysf,\Esf)$.
+We show below that the proofs of Lemma~\ref{p:unif} and Proposition~\ref{p:ing-unif} remain valid, with minor adaptations, if the second largest eigenvalue of the support graph is replaced by the second largest eigenvalue of a bigger graph.